-The top-hole sections of each well will be drilled with seawater with bentonite sweeps, and bentonite displacement mud, with all mud and cuttings being discharged directly to the seabed.
-The final section of the well will be drilled with a WBM, with mud and cuttings being returned to the rig and separated so that the mud can be reused.
+The 42" and 26" top-hole sections of the well will be drilled with seawater with bentonite sweeps, and bentonite displacement mud, with all mud and cuttings being discharged directly to the seabed.
+The 17.5" and 12.25" sections of the well will be drilled with a WBM, with mud and cuttings being returned to the rig and separated so that the mud can be reused.
 The cuttings will be discharged near the sea surface, and mud will also be discharged once drilling activities have been completed or when the mud can no longer be reused.
 Oil based mud will not be used during the drilling campaign.